All Episodes

 And that's not a politically contentious thing.

-It's a dysfunctional system, and no serious nation on earth should do more than pay lip service uh to it.
+It's a dysfunctional system, and no serious nation on earth should do more than pay lip service to it.

-Mark sign in for rush on the EIB network, more in a moment.
+Mark Stein, in for rush on the EIB network.

-And because he was the big swaggering unilateralist cowboy, he came up with his coalition of the willing.
+And because he was the big, swaggering, unilateralist cowboy, he came up with his coalition of the willing.

-Uh and uh Sudan, on the other hand, uh he went the unilater he went the multilateral route, he went uh through the Security Council.
+And Sudan, on the other hand, he went the multilateral route.

 I don't know when that started.

-Basically, Iraq invasion was 2003, this happened a few months later.
+This happened a few months later.

 They started macheteing people to death.